Classification of high-dimensional data with spiked covariance matrix structure: Theoretical properties

-\begin{rmk} Theorem~\ref{infty norm converge} and Theorem~\ref{selection consistency and error consistency} appear, at first blush, quite similar to the results in \cite{ZouHui2012} for lassoed LDA using the discriminant direction $\beta = \Sigma^{-1}(\mu_1 - \mu_2)$.
+almost surely as $n, p \rightarrow \infty$. \end{Thm} Our theoretical framework and results can be extended to elliptical distributions with minimal modifications; see the discussion in Section~\ref{sec:elliptical}.
+Key remarks on our main results are presented below. \begin{remark} Theorem~\ref{infty norm converge} and Theorem~\ref{selection consistency and error consistency} appear, at first blush, quite similar to the results in \cite{ZouHui2012} for lassoed LDA using the discriminant direction $\beta = \Sigma^{-1}(\mu_1 - \mu_2)$.
 However the underlying assumptions behind these results are very different.
-In particular the lassoed LDA relies on the irrepresentable condition analogous to that in \cite{irrepresentable} to achieve variable selection consistency.
-The discriminative variables therefore cannot be highly correlated with the irrelevant variables.
-In contrast, the results for PCLDA do not assume an irrepresentable condition and furthermore Condition \ref{spiked_covariance} only assume boundedness of the non-spiked eigenvalues but allows for diverging spiked eigenvalues. \end{rmk}
+In particular lassoed LDA relies on irrepresentable condition analogous to those in \cite{irrepresentable} to achieve consistent variable selection, and thus the discriminative variables cannot be highly correlated with the remaining (irrelevant) variables.
+In contrast \cref{selection consistency and error consistency} do not assume an irrepresentable condition and furthermore \cref{spiked_covariance} only assume boundedness of the non-spiked eigenvalues but allows for diverging spiked eigenvalues. \end{remark}